Umami Pot

 Step 5

-Serve the mixture in cups and top each with mint leaves to taste.
+Serve the mixture in cups and top with mint leaves, if desired.

 To store